moby/moby/man/docker-daemon.8.md

 # OPTIONS

+**--add-registry**=[]
+  **EXPERIMENTAL** Each given registry will be queried before a public Docker registry during image pulls or searches.
+They will be searched in the order given.
+Registry mirrors won't apply to them.

 **--api-cors-header**=""
   Set CORS headers in the remote API.
 Default is cors disabled.
 Give urls like "http://foo, http://bar, ...".
 Give "*" to allow all.